tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/edit.md

 OPTIONS:
     -A, --api-key <STRING>       The API key associated with your account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-        --api-permission         This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime [aliases: api-permissions]
         --architecture <ARCH>    The architectures this flight is capable of running on.
 No value means it will be auto detected from the image definition (supports comma separated list, or multiple uses) [aliases: arch, arches, architectures] [possible values: AMD64, ARM64]
         --color <COLOR>          Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
     -h, --help                   Print help information